 Buy Recommendations

-These programs take the Suggested Order quantity calculated by the Calculate Replenishment Data program and group all items by vendor code.
+These programs take the Suggested Order quantity calculated by the Calculate Replenishment Data program and group all items by vendor code by warehouse.
+After these are reviewed and updated the Create PO program can be run.

 Generate Recommendations